January 2021 Options Now Available For Bank of America (BAC)

 Investors in Bank of America Corp (Symbol: BAC) saw new options begin trading today, for the January 2021 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the BAC options chain for the new January 2021 contracts and identified one put and one call contract of particular interest.

-The put contract at the $28.00 strike price has a current bid of $1.01.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $28.00, but will also collect the premium, putting the cost basis of the shares at $26.99 (before broker commissions).
-To an investor already interested in purchasing shares of BAC, that could represent an attractive alternative to paying $28.75/share today.
+The put contract at the $25.00 strike price has a current bid of 28 cents.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $25.00, but will also collect the premium, putting the cost basis of the shares at $24.72 (before broker commissions).
+To an investor already interested in purchasing shares of BAC, that could represent an attractive alternative to paying $28.73/share today.

 Top YieldBoost Calls of the S&P 500 »